 The First Kingdom lasted from 2400 to 1500 BC.

-The Egyptian wars
+The second capital and the Egyptian wars

 The Second Kingdom (1500–591 BC) had constant frictions with Egypt, for the neighboring countries coveted each other’s territories and resources.
 In the centuries of fighting, sometimes Egypt won (Thutmose III conquered Kush), others, the winner was Kush.